-Marketing Strategies for survival listed at the bottom of the article.
+Marketing Strategies for survival are listed at the bottom of the article.

-At the bottom of the article are links to support systems
+Also at the bottom of the article are links to support systems.

 We have an opportunity to connect as a community in a way that I have not seen before.